Bijan Khadem-Missagh

 Bijan Khadem-Missagh (بیژن خادم میثاق; born 26 October 1948) is an Austrian violinist, composer and conductor of Iranian descent.
 He is the founder and was the artistic director of the International Chamber Music Festival until 2016.
-Allegro Vivo.

 Life and work

 Origin and education

 Khadem-Missagh was born into a family of musicians in Tehran and grew up in Vienna from 1958.
 He studied first with his father Ata Khadem-Missagh (concertmaster of the Tehran Symphony Orchestra) and then at the University of Music and Performing Arts in Vienna with professors Ernst Morawec, Edith Steinbauer, Franz Samohyl, Erwin Ratz, Heinrich Gattermeyer and Hans Swarovsky, graduating with distinction.

 Concerts and Festivals

 Khadem-Missagh celebrated an early debut as a violin soloist, which was followed by numerous international concert tours.
 In 1971, he became first concertmaster of the Niederösterreichisches Tonkünstlerorchester.
 In the same year he won the Grand Prix at the International Chamber Music Competition in Colmar, France.
 Also in 1971 he founded the Eurasia Quartet and in 1977 the Tonkünstler Chamber Orchestra, later called Academia Allegro Vivo.
 In 1979, he founded Allegro Vivo, the international chamber music festival in Horn, where the summer academy also takes place, where young musicians can attend master classes.
 Allegro Vivo also sees itself as a place of encounter and a fixed component of public life in the region.
 From 1980 to 1990, the musician was artistic director of the Midsummer Music Festival in Umeå, Sweden.
 In 1981, he founded the Badener Beethoventage in Baden near Vienna, of which he was artistic director until 1998.
 In 1997, he founded Globart - Connecting Worlds of Arts and Sciences in Krems, it is a foundation whose annual academy wants to be understood as a "meeting point for impulse generators and thought leaders from all over the world" Khadem-Missagh is listed as honorary president.
 From 1991 to 2000, he was artistic director of the Musik Forum Landegg in Switzerland.

 Khadem-Missagh directed Allegro Vivo until 2016, before his son Vahid took over.

-Numerous recordings, radio and television recordings - especially collaborations with ORF and EMI Columbia - bear witness to a busy creative life.